OpenMM

 The serialize_simulation function accepts optional arguments:

-• save_state: Whether to include the serialized state in the XML (default: False)
+• save_state: whether to include the serialized state in the XML (default: False)

 Deserializing a simulation